AdobeDocs/experience-platform.en/help/rtcdp/partner-data/prospecting.md

 To see the list of prospect profiles, navigate to **[!UICONTROL Prospects]** > **[!UICONTROL Profiles]** in the left rail.

-It might take up to two hours for the prospect profiles you just loaded into Real-Time CDP to show in the Prospect Profile Browse view.
-If the page says "There are no prospect profiles to browse right now", please try again after some time.
-After some wait, prospect profiles should start to show up in the browse view.
+Note that it might take up to two hours for the prospect profiles you just loaded into Real-Time CDP to show in the **[!UICONTROL Browse]** view of the Prospect Profile screen.
+If the page displays the message "There are no prospect profiles to browse right now", please try again after some time.
+After some wait, prospect profiles should start to show up in the **[!UICONTROL Browse]** view.

 >[!TIP]
 >